FR 2956

 Purpose:

-The FR 2956 is a product of the continued efforts by the Treasury Department and the Board to explore efficient and effective ways of collecting comprehensive Treasury market transaction information from depository institutions subject to the Board's reporting requirements.
-Collecting this information from depository institutions that are not FINRA members but that are active in the Treasury market will allow a more complete analysis of the Treasury trading data and could help identify and address potential anomalies in the market for Treasury securities.
-This will help the Board and the Federal Open Market Committee (FOMC) understand frictions and disruptions in the market that would affect the implementation of monetary policy.
+The FR 2956 is a product of the continued efforts by the Treasury Department and the Board to develop efficient and effective ways of collecting comprehensive Treasury market transaction information from depository institutions subject to the Board's reporting requirements.
+Collecting this information in an event-driven manner from depository institutions that are not FINRA members but that are active in the Treasury market allows a more complete analysis of the Treasury trading data and helps identify and address potential anomalies in the market for Treasury securities.
+This helps the Board and the Federal Open Market Committee (FOMC) understand frictions and disruptions in the market that would affect the implementation of monetary policy.

 Background: